Sumanta Acharya, Ph.D., Chair

 Coordinator of Undergraduate Studies

-Undergraduate and graduate level engineering courses require an additional $25 per
+Undergraduate and graduate level engineering courses require an additional fee per credit hour.

 In addition to the courses below, the department may offer the following Special Topics

 MECH 4990-98.
 Special Topics in Mechanical Engineering.
 (1-3).
 Topics are varied and in online class listings.